Saturday, March 29, 2008

 - Camera Bag - Hopefully you bought a camera bag when you bought your camera.
 You can carry all of your extra batteries, memory cards, lenses, animal toys & treats and other camera equipment in the camera bag.
 It’s a handy little piece of equipment to have, but you’ll want to use the shoulder strap that came with it so you can keep your hands free for other things.

-- Laptop - One of the reasons my husband bought a laptop for me was so I could immediately plug in my memory card, upload the photos of the shoot, and go through them with your client right then and there.
-You can pick the particular photos you want to use, discuss the pros & cons of it, what changes you might want to make, etc. By the time you leave the shoot you can be prepared to start on your first sketch of the portrait.
-Just make the laptop is completely charged the night before.
+- Laptop - One of the reasons my husband bought a laptop for me was so I could immediately plug in my memory card, upload the photos of the shoot, and go through them with my client right then and there.
+I can pull the particular photos I want to use, discuss the pros & cons of it, what changes I might want to make, etc. By the time I leave the shoot I am prepared to start on my first sketch of the portrait.
+I just have to make the laptop is completely charged the night before.

 - Date Book - I always bring my date book so I can give my client some sort of timeline of when they can expect me to reach the halfway point (which is when a second payment is usually due) and when the portrait should be finished by.
 We also decide the delivery date, although I don’t like to set that date in stone unless my client needs the portrait for a special occasion such as a birthday or Christmas.